zonemaster/zonemaster-gui/docs/TranslationGuide.md

 npm run i18n:extract
 ```

-This will update each file with the new strings by default the target value
+This will update each file with the new strings; by default the target value
-will be omitted.
-All new strings are appended to the end of the files, obsolete
+of new strings is an empty string.
+All new strings are appended to the end of
-strings are removed from the files.
+the files, obsolete strings are removed from the files.

 ## Submitting changes